bit02/selectorhangman/README.md

 ## Abstract

-Common practices of relying on ACID properties of database
+Common practices of relying on ACID properties of database in resolving conflicts and recoverin